Breaking a Lease in California: Landlord/Tenant Guide 2024

 Can I break my lease due to a job relocation?

-Breaking a lease due to a job relocation is not a legally supported reason to end your agreement early, according to the State of California.
+According to the State of California, breaking a lease due to a job relocation is not a legally supported reason to end an agreement early.

 If you must end your lease early due to job relocation, search for a subletter or try to negotiate an early lease termination with your landlord.